 I decided to avoid the foods that made me feel horrible.
 I focused instead on what I could eat, and the good that was to come.

-The tragic thing is that some of my favorite foods are deep-fried in traditions, chocolate-dipped in favorite memories and smothered in yummy, creamy decadence.
-It’s not always easy let these foods go or only take a few bites.
+The tragic thing is that some of my favorite foods are deep-fried in traditions, chocolate-dipped in favorite memories, and smothered in yummy, creamy decadence.
+It’s not always easy to let these foods go or only take a few bites.

 As depressing as it can be on some days, one trick that helps is channeling my younger self’s motto of “breaking up” with foods.
 A sense of empowerment comes when I choose to walk away and take my doctor’s advice – eat what works for me.

 It may mean I no longer delve into the Thanksgiving table, or drive through Taco Bell, like I used to.
 But it does mean I get to have a say in eating what I like, and what makes me feel good.
 And if at any time my food starts to become a problem, it’s also up to me to choose to walk away.